lemonygregghead-lab/residual-reading/README.md

 The project treats attention as active, embodied, and generative.
 Meaning accumulates, disperses, and returns.

 Try interacting with each phrase differently—hovering, clicking, and letting it run—and notice how the text—and your reading—changes.

+## Status

+This is an active, evolving project.